-Prepaid calling card providers may avail themselves of the bundled service safe harbors for separating revenue between telecommunications and information services.61 g.
-Notes for carriers that use the USOA
+Prepaid calling card providers may avail themselves of the bundled service safe harbors for separating revenue between telecommunications and information services.

-Similarly, providers of non-interconnected VoIP services that are offered with end-user revenue generating (non-VoIP) services may avail themselves of the bundled service safe harbors for allocating revenue.62
+Similarly, providers of non-interconnected VoIP services that are offered with end-user revenue generating (non-VoIP) services may avail themselves of the bundled service safe harbors for allocating revenue.